async-profiler/async-profiler/docs/ConverterUsage.md

 These are few common use cases.
 Similarly, a JFR output can be converted to `collapsed`, `pprof` and `pb.gz` formats based on specific needs.

-### Example usages with `jfr-converter.jar`
+### Example usages with standalone converter

-The usage with `jfr-convereter.jar` provided in [Download](https://github.com/async-profiler/async-profiler/?tab=readme-ov-file#Download) section is very similar to `jfrconv`.
+The usage with standalone converter jar provided in [Download](https://github.com/async-profiler/async-profiler/?tab=readme-ov-file#Download) section is very similar to `jfrconv`.

 Below is an example usage:

-`java -cp /path/to/jfr-converter.jar --cpu foo.jfr --reverse --title Application CPU profile`
+`java -cp /path/to/standalone-converter-jar --cpu foo.jfr --reverse --title Application CPU profile`

-As we can see, the only difference lies in how the binary is used.
+The only difference lies in how the binary is used.